I received the following email the other day:

 To do this, I’ve taken what I was already skilled at — putting websites together — and applied it to what I’m interested in, which is the field of adventure and exploration.
 For these two months I’ll be working overtime on a handful of sites for people in this industry.
-Last year I put together websites for Alastair Humphreys, amongst others (a lot more interesting than building websites for cheesemongers, as I’ve done in the past).
-It’s fascinating and inspiring to work with people like this, and I learn a lot from doing so.and
+Last year I put together websites for Andy Campbell and Alastair Humphreys, amongst others (a lot more interesting than building websites for cheesemongers, as I’ve done in the past).
+It’s fascinating and inspiring to work with people like this, and I learn a lot from doing so.

 If I didn’t write about it, this would be definite third-category material.
 But sometimes it’s necessary to accept a level of compromise, develop a specific skill and go where it’s needed.
 Work hard, finish up and dive into the important stuff.

 People with ‘regular’ jobs and dependable incomes sometimes ask me what I’ll do if money runs out.
 How could I possibly live today without being sure how I’m going to pay the rent in 6 months’ time?